learn-co-curriculum/js-ajax-intro-to-ajax-readme/README.md

 ## Summary

-We learned what the `XMLHttpRequest` object does, how to use it to request data from a remote resourece, and how to handle the response.
+We learned what the `XMLHttpRequest` object does, how to use it to request data from a remote resource, and how to handle the response.
 We also learned how to parse the `responseText` into JSON and display it on the page.